Oshuma/app_config/README.md

     # Strings or symbols as keys.
     AppConfig[:admin_email] # => 'admin@example.com'

-You may also specify the `:storage_method` along with options specific to that storage method.
+You may also specify the storage method along with options specific to that storage method.
-See {AppConfig::Base} for a list of valid storage methods.
 Check the [wiki](https://github.com/Oshuma/app_config/wiki) for more usage examples.